Blackbms/FirstRobotics2018/README.md

    * 52% of the Fortune 50 companies are GitHub Enterprise customers
 * Where **This** presentation is hosted and displayed from.
 * Currently in acquisition talks with Microsoft
+* [GitHub Education](https://education.github.com/teachers) A special program that GitHub has to help educators

 ---